droundy/recipes-site/index.md

 Put some berries on top of each round, then put another on top of that, and top with more berries and whipped cream.

-## blackened chicken and avocado salad
+## Blackened chicken and avocado salad

 ### chicken
 - 2 boneless skinless chicken thighs